thiagobustamante/typescript-ioc/README.md

 ## Scopes

-You can use scopes to manage your instances as:
+You can use scopes to manage your instances.
+We have three pre defined scopes (Scope.Singleton, Scope.Request and Scope.Local), but you can define your own custom Scope.

+### @Singleton

+Allow just one instance for each type bound to this scope.

 ```typescript
 @Singleton